sprsic/videoclub/README.md

 There is already init db script with sql that will prepopulate db in resources/data.sql with employee, customer, movie, genre, movie_genre

-Note: There are no REST endpoints for CRUD operations movie, customer, employee, genre.
+Note: There are no REST endpoints for CRUD operations on movie, customer, employee, genre.
 Only pre-populated values can be used.

 **Endpoints** <br/>